 Getting to the port is easy.
 Norfolk’s cruise terminal is accessible by car, Amtrak, light rail, and shuttle bus, and offers convenient on-site parking for both short- and long-term stays.

-Carnival Cruise Line is the primary operator here, offering seasonal sailings to the Bahamas, Bermuda, and the Caribbean.
-Starting in February 2025, Carnival will expand to year-round operations from Norfolk, making this an increasingly attractive homeport option for travelers in Virginia, North Carolina, and beyond.
+Carnival Cruise Line is the primary operator here, now offering year-round sailings to the Bahamas, Bermuda, and the Caribbean.
+That makes Norfolk a useful drive to cruise port for families in Virginia, North Carolina, and parts of the Mid-Atlantic who want to avoid flying to Florida.

 With nearby entertainment districts like Waterside, Granby Street, and the Nauticus Museum, Norfolk is ideal for cruisers who want to pair their sailing with a short city stay.